The world inherits the many failed standards of Cain.

 The world is soon pillaged by Cain and by his craftiness.
 The people naturally rectify circumstances as they may.
 Or, much like Cain, they

 rectify conditions as they see fit.
-Craftiness, slyness, takes the place of fairness, and being crafty is now considered fair bargaining.
+Craftiness and slyness take the place of fairness, and being crafty is now considered fair bargaining.
 Instead of producing goods, a certain segment of the population makes money only through this crafty trading mechanism.
-The intent is carved out of the fallen intellect of man, and in particular, Cain, and leads to the distraction (sin) determined as the love of money, and as opposed to the love of God.
+The intent is carved out of the fallen intellect of man, and in particular, Cain, and leads to the distraction (sin) determined as the love of money, as opposed to the love of God.

-Beforehand, commerce was person-to-person, with needs supplied in a fairly simple and direct manner.
-Each man or woman adhered to local standards, such as a trader filling a certain basket to the top with grain as a measure.
+Beforehand, commerce was person-to-person, with needs supplied fairly simply and directly.
+Each man or woman adhered to local standards.
 Other forms of trade could be depended upon as a matter of good faith, for each person was directly involved in each transaction.
-Although this way of doing business may seem rudimentary, it accessed a certain kind of honesty, an attribute which should be valued in soul development.
-People were required to treat each other with a kind of kindred spirit, a certain faith had to be maintained, at least in the broader sense.
+Although this way of doing business may seem rudimentary, it accessed a certain kind of honesty, an attribute that should be valued in soul development.
+People were required to treat each other with a kindred spirit, and a certain faith had to be maintained, at least in the broader sense.
 Weights and measures take the place of these soul-enhancing personal exchanges.
 The bend toward accumulation begins to consume the elements of trade.

-Cain is essentially creating what we know today as the modern world.
+Cain is also an archetype, essentially creating what we know today as the modern world.
 Cities are built (architecture).
 Metallurgy enters the scene.
-Coordinated civilization is introduced, but at the behest of Cain’s darkened mind, and later patterned after the fallen angels whose root is rebellion.
-These pagan civilizations will war against God’s plan and anyone who attributes the One True God.
-Pantheons of gods will later be put before the people.
+Coordinated civilization is introduced, but even so, this civilizing influence is at the behest of Cain’s darkened mind.
+These pagan civilizations will war against each other and war against God’s plan.
+Pantheons of gods will later be created in ignorance and put before the people.
+Worshippers of the One True God will become few and often isolated.

-The need to quantify acquired wealth, stolen in the case of Cain, would become helpful in Cain’s unbending pursuit of grandeur, status, and power.
-Usury soon followed,* lending at interest at which were charged healthy fees.
-Previously, loans had been made at the original cost and then repaid, usually offered by relatives or those well known to the individual and based upon personal reputation and current holdings.
-With this change in trading practice all people would now be ‘measured’ by the same standards—the standards initiated by Cain.
+The need to quantify acquired wealth, stolen wealth in the case of Cain, would become helpful in Cain’s unbending pursuit of grandeur, status, and power.
+With this change in trading practice, all people would now be ‘measured’ by the same standards—the standards initiated by Cain.
 It is in this manner the world has followed, however one may perceive and judge the results.

-*Usury was forbidden by the more conservative elements within Judaism.
+*The more conservative elements within Judaism forbade usury.
 Essentially, usury became a debt trap.

 The method of thinking and writing in ancient times often leaves unspoken intent for the reader to discover.
-While reading scripture it is sometimes helpful to ponder what is not said, as well as what is mentioned.
+While reading scripture, it is sometimes helpful to ponder what is not said or mentioned.
 If we take scripture as written, “And then he founded a city, and named the city after his son Enoch,” we must ask, where did Cain assemble the where and withal to become prosperous, much less build a city?
-The city seems accomplished by ‘measures’, or measured out, but the need for city walls derives from accumulated booty extracted by terror and theft.
+The city seems accomplished by ‘measures’ or measured out, but the need for city walls derives from accumulated booty extracted by terror and theft.
 The principle of wealth assumed by any means is now loosed upon the world.

 Believe it or not, Cain still has the remnants of a godly mind.
-Adam and Eve left the garden with certain lessons learned.
-Not only the Garden experience, but experiential knowledge assumed by Adam and Eve outside the Garden was passed down to Cain and Abel.
+Adam and Eve left the Garden with certain lessons learned.
+The Garden experience and experiential knowledge assumed by Adam and Eve outside the Garden were passed down to Cain and Abel.
 Later, these understandings pass on to Seth and from Seth to his son Enosh, leaving us with the thought that Cain’s mind is much more powerful than those around him.
 Cain possesses the knowledge imparted by Adam and Eve and would necessarily have a cognitive ability others lack.
 In a sense, Cain was one step away from the original mold, and those now around him cannot make such a claim.
 However, he bends the creation power of knowledge and the intuitive grasp of matters toward evil.

-The populous would not be exalted in any way we know of, and we assume they are pagans.
+The outcome is that the populous might benefit but would not be exalted amidst the rapid exercise of chaos.
+We assume they are pagans.
 The enlightened understanding remains distant from the general populace.
 Until Cain’s arrival, Josephus tells us they lived in peace.
-It may not have been a perfect peace, without squabbles or fights, but God intends that intercourse between peoples stay content.
-Even so, a whole new worldview has now been initiated upon the earth, not godly, but born out of a corrupted mind and its machinations.
+It may not have been a perfect peace, without squabbles or fights, but God intends for intercourse between peoples to stay content.
+Even so, a whole new worldview has now been initiated upon the earth, not godly but born out of a corrupted mind and its machinations.

 Cain’s misdirected consciousness thrusts him into the role of Destroyer,